thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Dart:** programming language developed by Google for building cross-platform applications with the Flutter framework
 * **React-Native:** JavaScript-based framework developed by Meta for building cross-platform mobile apps
 * **Jetpack Compose:** Android’s modern declarative UI toolkit by Google for building native Android interfaces
+* **Ionic:** uses web technologies like HTML, CSS, and JavaScript to build mobile and desktop applications

 ## Systems Programming
 * **Lua:** lightweight embeddable scripting language designed for fast execution for games, embedded systems, and app scripting